 8. Brene Brown has taught me that; "Shame cannot survive being spoke."
 Which is why I am speaking my truth with you today.
 I do not want the dark days in my marriage to be a story of shame.
-I want the dark days in my marriage to be a story of resilience, courage, truth, triumph, and most importantly service.
+I want the dark days in my marriage to be a story of resilience, restoration, redemption, courage, truth, triumph, and most importantly service.
 Service to others who have or will experience dark days in their marriages.
 Know that you are never alone.
 You are seen, heard, understood, and valued -- Right here, right now, in this sacred space!!!
 You are never alone, the wagons have been circled around you in support, and I am cheering for you.

 Cheering for you and here to help you build your relationships as strong and resilient as a fortress.

 Want me to help you and your spouse transform your sandcastle marriage into a fortress marriage?
 Then, feel free to reach out to me and schedule your FREE Happily Ever After Formula Call at [email protected] (sessions are delivered via online therapy and can be received globally)

 Burning question...........ask away.
 PM or email your questions to [email protected]

 Breaking The Silence: Betrayal & The Truth About The Dark Days Of My Marriage

 (The following blog post has been shared with the prior knowledge and support of my husband.

 The decision to share our story was a joint decision prior to this publication.)

 AWE, look another happy couple plastered all over social media.
 2.5 kids, beautiful home, careers, dog in the yard, leisure time to cook elaborate organic meals then take photos of said meal to post on IG.
 Everything looks so picture perfect that they must have it all.
 They must be over the moon in-love and fulfilled with life.